Permafrost/TundraTN/README.md

     * `bizdoc` is the Trading Networks document whose content is to be delivered.

     * `$destination` is either a URI, or a named destination (such as Receiver's Preferred Protocol), to which the bizdoc content will be delivered.
+If not specified, no delivery will be attempted.
 Supports the following delivery protocols (URI schemes):
       * `file`: writes the given content to the file specified by the destination URI.
 The following additional options can be provided via the `$pipeline` document: